 Weaning by itself doesn't cause diarrhea.
 It causes stress.
 (It's got to also be stressful to the wild little month-old baby rabbits in the wild.)

-What if you could reduce the overall stress by weaning your bunnies in little increments over a period of several days?
+But what if you could reduce the overall stress by weaning your bunnies in little increments over a period of several days?

 Bunnies can handle little stresses if the stresses occur one at a time.